KhushiKeswani/repograph/README.md

 ## Known limitations

+- **Cross-file resolution** depends on explicit `import` statements being present; it does not do deeper module/package resolution.
 - **Config and doc files** (`.yaml`, `.json`, `README.md`) are detected but not yet parsed, chunked, or embedded — the retrieval layer currently only reasons over Python function/class content.
 - **No formal retrieval evaluation** exists yet.
 Testing so far has been manual: a set of ground-truth questions (e.g. "what calls `load_params`?") checked by hand against the known graph structure.
 A next step would be a small benchmark set of (query, expected function) pairs to measure precision@k.
 - **Single language** — the graph schema (nodes/edges) is language-agnostic, but extraction is Python-only (`ast`).
 Multi-language support would need a parser like tree-sitter per language.